Doctorate in Clinical Psychology

 University of London

-This Course, founded in 1997, is a three-year full-time programme that leads to a Doctorate in Clinical Psychology (DClinPsy) awarded by the University of London.
-Individuals who complete the Programme are eligible to apply, on completion of course requirements, for registration with the Health & Care Professions Council (HCPC) as Clinical Psychologists.
-Completing the Course does not automatically confer registration with HCPC.
+This Programme, founded in 1997, is a three-year full-time programme that leads to a Doctorate in Clinical Psychology (DClinPsy) awarded by the University of London.
+Individuals who complete the Programme are eligible to apply, on completion of programme requirements, for registration with the Health & Care Professions Council (HCPC) as Clinical Psychologists.
+Completing the Programme does not automatically confer registration with HCPC.
 HCPC require evidence of health and character as well as completion of a relevant approved programme.
 For more information, please see the HCPC website.

-The course is an NHS London partnership between the Department of Psychology, and Clinical Psychologists in North London.
-It is one of three courses in North London.
-The Course, along with the other two courses (UCL and UEL), draws its clinical placements from the entire North London area.
+The programme is an NHS London partnership between the Department of Psychology, and Clinical Psychologists in North London.
+It is one of three programmes in North London.
+The Programme, along with the other two programmes (UCL and UEL), draws its clinical placements from the entire North London area.
 These encompass a diverse range of locations and treatment modalities.
 Because of the presence of major clinics and teaching hospitals in North London, the placement pool includes cutting edge services and settings.
-The Course has particular strengths in cognitive-behavioural and systemic teaching.
-Whilst the training does not confer BABCP (CBT) accreditation on completion, we will actively help interested trainees to complete and record their training to enable them to apply for accreditation after the course.
+The Programme has particular strengths in cognitive-behavioural and systemic teaching.

 The Department has an international reputation for research and was ranked sixth out of 82 psychology departments in the UK in the 2014 Research Excellence Framework.
 Its tradition and strengths are in a number of clinically relevant areas (cognitive behavioural theory and therapy, neuropsychology, health and social psychology, vision, language and other basic science areas).
 This provides additional resources for trainees.

-Training at Royal Holloway is underpinned by an ethos of public service, that is, we believe that the state (in this case, the NHS) has an important part to play in the wellbeing of individuals and communities.
-We aim to equip trainees with the skills and knowledge to be effective practitioners within the NHS, or related organisations, in their chosen areas of practice.
-The values enshrined in the NHS Constitution underpin the values of the Course.
+Training at Royal Holloway is underpinned by an ethos of public service, that is, we believe that the state (the NHS for the majority of our trainees), along with other providers, has an important part to play in the wellbeing of individuals and communities.
+We aim to equip trainees with the skills and knowledge to be effective practitioners within the NHS, or similar organisations, in their chosen areas of practice.
+The values enshrined in the NHS Constitution underpin the values of the Programme.
 We adhere to a belief that the quality of a person's experience is of supreme value and that actions that promote the quality of life for a person and reduce impediments to that quality of life are therefore of great value.
 Our work is based on the view that psychology has a role to play in facilitating wellbeing - helping people to live lives that are good for them - and that psychological knowledge can be applied and brought to bear on enhancing people's experience and in tackling some of the impediments to wellbeing and thereby reducing distress.
-A desire and commitment to make a difference to people's lives through the compassionate application of psychological knowledge is fundamental to training and practising as a clinical psychologist.
+A desire and commitment to make a difference to people's lives through the compassionate and systematic application of psychological knowledge is fundamental to training and practising as a clinical psychologist.
 We believe that this is a shared enterprise between psychologists and the users of psychological services, and that the rights and dignity and autonomy of all service users, whatever their social or personal characteristics, are paramount.
 In line with this view, we also believe that the benefits to be derived from the application of psychological knowledge to people's lives arise through a process of active collaboration, with both service-users and their families and with other professionals.

-The Course Team aims to facilitate the development of Clinical Psychologists for the NHS who:
+The Programme Team aims to facilitate the development of Clinical Psychologists for the NHS who:

 The College is based in very attractive surroundings just outside the M25 to the west of London in Surrey.
 Access by public transport is good (College Bus during term-times or 15 minute walk to Egham Station, 40 minutes to Waterloo).
 The College also has a central London base, in Bedford Square, which is available for trainees and staff to use.

 We are interested in graduate applicants with a good academic record and a minimum 2:1 degree in psychology.
-Applicants are required to have approximately a year or more of experience relevant to Clinical Psychology at the time of entry to the course.
+If NHS candidates have a 2:1 and not a 1st class degree, they will need to show additional evidence of academic attainment (eg a distinction at Masters level, a PhD, excellent A level grades or a peer review publication).
+Applicants for both NHS and self-funded places are required to have approximately a year or more of experience relevant to Clinical Psychology at the time of entry to the programme.
 This could be: (a) direct clinical or clinical research experience (which may be part of masters or doctoral research); (b) as an Assistant Psychologist, Research Assistant, Graduate Mental Health Worker, Support Worker, Psychological Wellbeing Practitioner or any other role that involves significant client contact where the applicant is engaged in activities relevant to clinical psychology.
 Applicants with experience of other social, healthcare or research posts will also be considered.

 Relevant clinical experience would normally be either paid or as part of a postgraduate degree.
-Voluntary experience is only acceptable in the context of other non-voluntary clinical experience.
+For NHS candidates, voluntary experience is only acceptable in the context of other non-voluntary clinical experience.
 Lack of any direct experience in the NHS may be a disadvantage.
 At the time of application, the trainee's degree must satisfy the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).
 We do not consider applications from Undergraduate students.

 Consistent with Royal Holloway equality and diversity policies, we positively welcome applicants from all sections of the community and are committed to ensure that all are treated fairly and with equality of opportunity without regard to race, nationality, ethnic origin, gender, age, marital or parental status, dependants, disability, sexual orientation, religion, political belief or social origins.
 We adhere to Royal Holloway Admissions policy and procedures.
 We do not intend to use the equal opportunities data that you provide with your application during our selection process.

-We welcome enquiries from applicants with disabilities to discuss the course requirements and any adjustments that may be needed during the selection process or once on the course.
+We welcome enquiries from applicants with disabilities to discuss the programme requirements and any adjustments that may be needed during the selection process or once on the programme.
+Camden and Islington NHS Foundation Trust, is a Disability Confident organisation (Level 1).

 Any questions about admissions to the Programme can be directed to Dr Michael Evangeli, Admissions Tutor.

-For the 2017 entry, we selected 100 from 972 applicants to interview for 29 places.
-Each interviewee attends for three interviews, focusing on clinical, research/academic, and service user/carer topics.
-The clinical and research/academic interviews are carried out by one member of the course team and one Clinical Psychologist working in the region.
+For the 2019 entry, we selected 100 from 816 applicants to interview for 29 NHS places, and 10 from 65 applicants to interview for 3 self-funded places.
+Each interviewee for NHS places attends for three interviews, focusing on clinical, research/academic, and service user/carer topics.
+The clinical and research/academic interviews are carried out by one member of the programme team and one Clinical Psychologist working in the region.
 The service user/carer interview is carried out by a Clinical Psychologist working in the region and a service user or carer.
-There will also be an opportunity to meet current trainees and attend a presentation by Course staff.
+There is also an opportunity to meet current trainees and attend a presentation by Programme staff.
+Self-funded applicants are assessed against the same criteria as applicants for NHS places but they attend one longer interview conducted by the Programme Director, a clinical tutor on the programme team, and a service user or carer.
+If self-funded candidates are in the UK, they will be expected to attend a face-to-face interview.
+If they are not in the UK, a skype interview will be arranged.

 Definite offers of a place, as well as reserve list notifications, are made shortly after the interview.
+For non UK or Ireland EU candidates, the offer of an NHS place is subject to proof of application for settled or pre-settled status at the start of the programme.
 Offers are subject to the usual NHS Trust health and police clearance.
 Health checks include screening for TB and checks for chicken pox, rubella and measles.
 HIV and Hepatitis C tests are offered.
 Police clearance involves enhanced DBS checks.
-There is no charge to successful applicants for these checks.
+There is no charge to successful applicants for NHS places or self-funded places for these checks.
+Training as a clinical psychologist involves working with children and vulnerable adults.
+Throughout the selection process and the training programme we take stringent measures to ensure that the clients that trainees work with are kept safe.

 We do not give feedback to applicants who are not selected for interview.
 Applicants who are on the reserve list following interview or not selected will be given feedback within three weeks following interview.
 They will be advised of when they can telephone for feedback.